Atticus-Bross/CommonFunctions/docs/fetch.md

 The function takes an average of 8.57e-6 seconds to retrieve 100 items from a list (time taken is independent of the size of the list).
 It has a maximum memory usage of 56,656 bytes during the process.
 Its complexity is on the order of m, where m is the number of indexes to retrieve.
+The implementation of this function was simplified with recursion at the cost of higher memory usage.

 The simplest use case is to simplify the process of retrieving multiple items from a dictionary.
 The function is also useful when the user needs retrieve specific data and then keep that data bundled together.
-The function can also be used to when very specific data is needed and the data structure is complex (such as when some items are in inner sequences and some are not).
+A final use for this function is when very specific data is needed and the data structure is complex (such as when some items the user needs are in inner sequences and some are not).